bevyengine/bevy-website/content/learn/book/the-game-loop/schedules.md

 At the heart of a Bevy game is the "game loop": a continuously running for-loop which reads input, calls logic and updates the renderer.
 Since Bevy organizes game logic into [systems], the game loop boils down to repeatedly running a specific set of systems in sequence.
-To help manage the execution order of these systems, we group them into **Schedules**.
+To help manage the execution order of these systems, we group them into **schedules**.

 A [`Schedule`] is just a collection of systems which will all be executed together.
 You add systems to a schedule as part of your app setup.